Feeds:

 Lost in romantic dreams,

-I wished To believe in your passionate lies.
+I wished to believe in your passionate lies.

 When I saw you walking by